megaease/easeagent/README.md

 * Standardization
     * The tracing data format is fully compatible with the Zipkin data format.
-    * Metric data format fully supports integration with Prometheus.
+    * Metric data format fully supports integration with `Prometheus`.
+    * The application log format is fully compatible with the `Opentelemetry` data format.

 ## Architecture Diagram